304 North Cardinal St.

 Tiny Tim tomatoes can be grown at home from seed or can be purchased as potted seedling plants from a plant nursery.
 If growing from seed, order your Tiny Tim tomato seeds in the winter (or early spring) and plant them indoors 6-8 weeks before the last frost in your area.
 Potted Tiny Tim Tomato plants are generally sold in March-June (depending on your local climate).

 Plant your Tiny Tim plants in nutrient-rich soil that drains water easily.
 Place Tiny Tim in a sunny spot where their leaves get direct sunlight for at least 6-8 hours per day.
+This will help stop the leaves from turning yellow.
 Use an LED plant light if growing the tomato plant indoors.
 Ensure they are close to a water source so they will be watered frequently, as the small containers can dry out quickly.

 Tiny Tim tomato plants generally do not require pruning.
 If the foliage is becoming very dense on the Tiny Tim plant, pinch out a few suckers to open up the center of the plant and increase air circulation.
 Pinching out a few branches will reduce yields of fruit, but may also lessen foliar disease.
 If the plant is growing under a kitchen cabinet or another height-limited situation, the top can be pinched out as well when the desired maximum height is reached.

 Tiny Tim tomato plants may require added nutrients when planted in containers or nutrient-deficient soil.
 Start by top-dressing soil with some homemade compost (or store-bought organic compost if you don’t have homemade).
-For an extra nutrient boost, try an one of these organic tomato fertilizers:
+For an extra nutrient boost, use an organic tomato fertilizer product.

 “As young seedlings, the stems are very thick and far shorter when compared with those of indeterminate and determinate tomato seedlings.
 They retain this characteristic throughout their lifetime, behaving like slow-growing indeterminate tomatoes.
 The foliage is very dark, nearly bluish green, and quite crinkly looking; the term for this is rugose.
 The ratio of foliage to fruit is quite high, meaning that dwarf varieties possess a greater potential for excellent, full flavor than determinate varieties.”Growth Habit: Dwarf, Epic Tomatoes: How to Select and Grow the Best Varieties of All Time, by Craig LeHoullier